Updated May 2026

 Forget “save the Blazers or lose them.”

 The Blazers are staying.
 On March 30, the NBA Board of Governors unanimously approved the sale to Dundon’s group—80.1% closing March 31 at a $4 billion valuation, the remaining 19.9% by September 2028 at $4.5 billion.
 On March 25, the Board voted to begin the formal expansion process for Las Vegas and Seattle—the only two credible relocation destinations.
-Both are now spoken for.
+Both are now off the table.
 The last attempted relocation was rejected 22–8.
-Dundon accepted a 20-year lease with relocation penalties.
+Dundon accepted a 20-year lease with relocation penalties in SB 1501 itself.
+Portland-based co-owner Sheel Tyle told The Athletic: “We are committed to Portland, 100 percent.
+Full stop.”
+If that’s true, binding lease terms should be straightforward to accept.

-The real question is whether Dundon takes our deal or self-funds the renovation.
-If he self-funds, he borrows $600M at ~5.5% and pays about $50M/year in debt service.
-Plus he owes Portland ~$15M/year in fair market rent (Portland owns the building regardless).
-Total cost of going it alone: ~$65M/year.
-The rent is owed either way.
-On top of that, the public hands Dundon $871M for the renovation; in exchange, he pays $49M/year in capital recovery (naming rights, event revenue, a fixed annual payment), returning $980M on $871M invested over 20 years.
-Rent plus capital recovery: $64M/year—$1M less than self-funding.
+The real question is not whether Dundon stays.
+It’s whether he takes our deal or self-funds the renovation.
+If he self-funds, he borrows $600M at ~5.5% and pays about $50M/year in debt service, plus $15M/year in rent (Portland owns the building).
+Total cost: ~$65M/year.
+The Glickman Contract costs him $64M/year—$1M less than self-funding.
 He saves money.
-The state, city, and county all earn a positive return on their capital.
+The state, city, and county earn a positive return.

 Component A: Fair Market Rent — $15M/year

-Community investment fund$3.5MRose Quarter / Lower Albina development
+2.3 — Community Investment Fund$3.5MRose Quarter / Albina community development

 Subtotal A$15.0MOwed regardless of who renovates